Student in front of three paintings

 ASRI includes two tiers.
 Each offers mentorship and structured support tailored to students’ experience level and research goals.

-• For students who have a faculty mentor and research topic or are actively seeking one at the time of application
+• For students who have a faculty mentor and research topic at the time of application

 • Includes independent research supported by workshops and check-ins

-• Students complete a research proposal and a final project
+• Students complete and present a final project

 • For students still exploring potential topics or mentors